I decided to compare Arc'teryx's Incendo to Squamish because they're designed similarly and offered in similar price range.

 If you tend to overheat fairly more than the average person, though; then even the Incendo might not cut it for you.

-If EVEN the Houdini Air STILL wouldn't cut it for you in the breathability department, then check out Patagonia's Airshed.
-That's as breathable as it gets...
+If EVEN the Houdini Air wouldn't cut it for you in the breathability department, then check out Patagonia's Airshed.
+That's as breathable as a jacket gets.

 Neither of these jackets are insulated - so they're not going to provide you any warmth.

 If you're planning to wear these jackets when it's anything colder than mild out, then I'd recommend you to forget about getting them and instead checking out a breathable, synthetic insulated jacket such as one of these.